carmelopz/httpServer/README.md

     docker build -t httpserver .

-Run the container in the port 80 in the container redirecting to the port 30000 in the host:
+Run the container in the port 80 in the container redirecting to port 30000 in the host:

     docker run -p 30000:80 httpserver